cchudzicki-ocw-testing/14.771-fall-2021/content/pages/readings.md

 - Ericson, Keith Marzilli, and David Laibson (2019).
 "Intertemporal choice."
 In *Handbook of Behavioral Economics: Applications and Foundations* 1, vol. 2, pp. 1-67.
 North-Holland.
 - Cohen, J.D, K.M.
 Ericson, D. Laibson, and J.M.
 White (2020).
 “Measuring Time Preferences.” *Journal of Economic Literature*.
 58(2): 299-347.
 - Frederick, S., G. Loewenstein, and T. O'Donoghue (2002).
 “Time Discounting and Time Preference: A Critical Review.” *Journal of Economic Literature,* 40 (2), 351-401.
 - Mahajan, Aprajit, Christian Michel, and Alessandro Tarozzi.
-Identification of time-inconsistent models: The case of insecticide treated nets.
+"Identification of time-inconsistent models: The case of insecticide treated nets."
 No. w27198.
 National Bureau of Economic Research, 2020.
 - Kaur, Supreet, Michael Kremer, and Sendhil Mullainathan (2015).
 “Self-Control at Work.” *Journal of Political Economy*.
 123(6): 1227-1277.
 - Andreoni, James, Michael Callen, Karrar Jaffar, Yasir Khan, and Charles Sprenger (2020).
 “Using Preference Estimates to Customize Incentives: An Application to Polio Vaccination Drives in Pakistan.”
 NBER.
 - Schilbach, Frank (2019).
-“Alcohol and Self-Control: A Field Experiment in India.”, *American Economic Review*.
+“Alcohol and Self-Control: A Field Experiment in India.” *American Economic Review*.
 109(4): 1290-1322.

 *Savings*